Where To Dock Or Anchor A Pontoon Boat

 Pontoon boat tied at dock

 Pontoon boats are a lot of fun out on the water.
 There are endless activities you can engage in on a pontoon boat that go far beyond just partying (though that is fun too).
-Likewise, there are lots of different places a pontoon boat can be used from shallow water to deep lakes.
-But what happens when the fun is over and it’s time to go home.
-Where do you park your boat?

 Most pontoon boats will be docked in a marina or private docking area.
 Areas assigned for docking pontoon boats can have different types docks.
 There are four basic dock types suitable for pontoon boats.